 Windmill Springs is a school rich in heritage and community pride, serving about 450 diverse students in grades TK through 8.
-We believe all students are leaders of their future and work to supporting them in finding their genius.
+We believe all students are leaders of their future we work to support students in finding their own genius.
 Change starts with ourselves so we reflect on what is in our circle of control and how we can move our vision.

 Windmill Springs's Mission Statement